mr-ice/stamper/README.md

 # TS - Timestamp Input

-A C implementation of the `ts` command from moreutils that adds timestamps to the beginning of each line of input.
+A C implementation of the `ts` command from moreutils that adds timestamps to the beginning of each line of input, or optionally reformats timestamps in the input.

 ## Features